- About my529

-- Contributing Your Tax Refund to Your Individual my529 Account(s)
+- Voluntary Subtraction from Refund — Contributing Your Tax Refund to a Utah my529

-If a qualified contribution was made to your my529 account, you may claim a nonrefundable credit up to 5% of the maximum allowed contribution as calculated annually.
+If a qualified contribution was made to your my529 account, you may claim a nonrefundable credit.
 To qualify, the contribution must be made during the taxable year and must not have been deducted on your federal return.

-If you are a my529 account owner, you will receive form TC-675H, Utah Educational Savings Plan Tax Statement for Contributions, Withdrawals, and Transfers, from my529.
-If your filing status is single, head of household, married filing separate or qualifying widower, enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
+If you are a my529 account owner, you will receive form TC-675H, my529 Tax Statement for Contributions, Withdrawals, and Transfers, from my529.
+If your filing status is single, head of household, married filing separate or qualifying widow(er), enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
 If your filing status is married filing joint, enter the amount from TC-675H, box 1B.
 Use code 20.

-If you are a grantor trust and you receive more than one TC-675H for the same beneficiary, contact my529 (see below) for instructions to correctly calculate the credit.
+If you are a grantor trust and you receive more than one TC-675H for the same beneficiary, contact my529 for instructions to correctly calculate the credit.